Chapter 7 vs. Chapter 13

 lot of credit card debt to pay his living expenses.
 He has little or no

-savings and now creditors are harassing him at work.
+creditors are harassing him at work.

 Chapter 7 would be a good fit for john because he doesn’t owe any money on a house or car, has almost no disposable income or savings, and the interest on his debts is making it impossible to ever pay off.
 Suppose John was $45,000 in debt and that amount was growing with each missed payment.